damontic/fortigate2awsd/README.md

 Usage of fortigate2awsd:
   -dry-run
     	Set if you want to output messages to console.
 Useful for testing.
-  -group string
+  -group-prefix string
-    	Specify the log group where you want to send the logs -ip-port string
+    	Specify the log group prefix where you want to send the logs -ip-port string
     	Specify the Fortigate ip and port to log to ip:port -password string